sasakiRoo/filterox-repo/README.md

 # filterox
 🇬🇧
-filterix is an online photo editor to add an effect to your photo.
+filterox is an online photo editor to add an effect to your photo.
 <br>
 🇮🇩
 filterox merupakan aplikasi web sederhana untuk menambahkan efek untuk foto yang Anda upload.